apapagrigoriou/distr_async_collector/README.md

 3. Support for Network Device Telemetry
 4. GUI for Configuration/Data representation

-Again this is a draft version for presenting the operation idea, hoppfuly more to come :-)
+Again this is a draft version for presenting the operation idea, hopefuly more to come :-)

 All Feedback/help is welcome, to move this project forward.